PeterTh/uibk_ps_parsys/README.md

 **All code will be written in C++.**

 Exercises should be tracked on some **git repository**, and **access to that repo should be provided to Peter**.
-The exercises need to be completed
+The exercises need to be completed in time for each weeks' lab.

 Exercises should be completed in **groups of 2-3 students**.
-Grades are based on the regular presentations of solutions, and **Q&A during these presentations**.
+**Grades** are based on the regular presentations of solutions, and **Q&A during these presentations**.